 Most notably, America’s NATO ally Turkey plays host to a pair of Trump Towers and contributes troops to the coalition fight in Syria.
 Turkey lets the U.S. and others fly combat strike and surveillance missions against ISIS from its Incirlik Air Base.
-But Turkey also has long-simmering issues with some separatist Kurdish groups the U.S. has welcomed into the fight for furnishing some of the coalition’s most effective ground forces.
+But Turkey also has long-simmering issues with some separatist Kurdish groups the U.S. has welcomed into the fight, where they furnish some of the coalition’s most effective ground forces.

-Turkey’s President Recep Tayyip Erdoğan has cracked down on Kurdish and opposition groups, including journalists, angering European and American officials and publics, but his military commanders, Pentagon officials privately say that Erdoğan’s military commanders, at least, remain committed to the fight against ISIS, and Turkey’s cooperation is needed.
+Turkey’s President Recep Tayyip Erdoğan has cracked down on Kurdish and opposition groups, angering European and American officials and publics.
+But Pentagon officials privately say that Erdoğan’s military commanders, at least, remain committed to the fight against ISIS, and in any case, Turkey’s cooperation is needed.

-Trump’s rise has also rocked relations with European leaders, who are questioning America’s commitment to defend its NATO allies and nervous over Trump publicly yearning for Russian President Vladimir Putin’s friendship.
+Trump’s rise has also rocked relations with European leaders, who are questioning America’s commitment to defend its NATO allies, and nervous over Trump’s public yearning for Russian President Vladimir Putin’s friendship.

 Here are Trump’s business interests in the Middle East and Europe:

-- The Trump Towers Istanbul project is reportedly already being used as a bargaining chip to sway the president-elect’s policy interactions with Turkey.
-It is not the first time his business and policy have collided there: When Trump proposed banning Muslims from entering the U.S., Erdogan called for Trump’s name to be removed from the towers, threatening the licensing fees that netted Trump $1 million to $5 million in the previous year.
+- The Trump Towers Istanbul project is reportedly being used as a bargaining chip to sway the president-elect’s policy interactions with Turkey.
+It is not the first time his business and policy have collided there: When Trump proposed banning Muslims from entering the U.S. in 2016, Erdogan called for Trump’s name to be removed from the towers, threatening the licensing fees that netted Trump $1 million to $5 million on each of his past two filings.
 Trump has recognized the conflict of interest.

-- Trump World Golf Club, a second golf course and club built in another luxury development with the same partner.
+- Trump World Golf Club, a second golf course (designed by Tiger Woods) and club built in another luxury development with the same partner.
 Expect it to open in 2018.

 - State-owned Qatar Airways has been a tenant in Trump Tower Manhattan for years.

 - The Trump International Golf Links and Hotel Doonberg combo, which opened in 2002 and has four associated entities registered in the Irish town.
-Trump earned more than $10 million in golf-related revenue from Doonberg in the year ending May 2016, though he more recently made headlines there over a now-defeated plan to build a seawall to protect the resort from rising sea levels.
+Trump earned more than $10 million in golf-related revenue from Doonberg in the year ending May 2016, though he more recently made headlines there over an embattled plan to build a seawall to protect the resort from rising sea levels.
 Trump reported another $12 million from the course on his 2017 form.
 But for all that revenue, the course lost $2.3 million in 2016; 2017 profits won’t be available until late 2018.

-- Trump International Golf Links Scotland and the MacLeod House and Lodge in Aberdeen is the golf course whose view and value Trump said would be harmed by offshore wind farms – a fight settled by the United Kingdom’s courts that he rekindled in a meeting with British politician Nigel Farage.
+- Trump International Golf Links Scotland and the MacLeod House and Lodge in Aberdeen is the golf course whose view and value Trump said would be harmed by offshore wind farms – a fight settled by the United Kingdom’s courts that he rekindled in a meeting with British politician Nigel Farage in 2016.
 Plans to expand the resort are proceeding, the Guardian reported in January 2017, despite strong local opposition.
 The local council is considering an application from the resort to add a second 18-hole golf course and more housing.
 Trump reported $3.8 million in golf-related revenue from the resort on his most recent disclosure, but the course is operating at a loss.

 - Another golf-and-resort combo, Trump Turnberry, on Scotland’s west coast.
 The original hotel and prestigious golf course date to the early 1900s; Trump bought the property in 2014 and spent two years renovating it.
 Was it worth it?
-That’s still to be determined: Although the May financial disclosure reports more than $18 million in golf-related revenue from Turnberry and another $14 million on the more recent form, local business filings showed an overall operating loss of about $24 million for Trump’s two Scottish golf courses in 2016.
+That’s still to be determined: Although the May 2016 financial disclosure reports more than $18 million in golf-related revenue from Turnberry and another $14 million on the more recent form, local business filings showed an overall operating loss of about $24 million for Trump’s two Scottish golf courses in 2016.
 And Reuters questions whether his golf investments are underwater.

-- A suddenly revived plan for a Trump Tower in the resort-and-casino town of Batumi, announced in 2012, quickly fell dormant when the country’s political situation changed.
-But at the start of this month, the project’s planned builder said it could move forward as soon as January.
-But early in January, Trump and the builder, the Silk Road Group, announced they decided “to formally end the development of Trump Tower, Batumi.”
+- After the election, a plan for a Trump Tower in the resort-and-casino town of Batumi was suddenly revived.
+Announced in 2012, it had fallen dormant when the country’s political situation changed.
+But at the start of December 2016, the project’s planned builder said it could move forward as soon as January 2017.
+Then early that month, Trump and the builder, the Silk Road Group, announced they decided “to formally end the development of Trump Tower, Batumi.”
 The Silk Road Group said it will build a luxury tower in the town independently.
 Trump’s two companies related to the project are now dormant, according to his 2017 disclosure.

-- A Trump Tower in Baku, Trump partnered with an Azerbaijani businessman and then-government official that may be tied to the Iranian Revolutionary Guard.
+- To establish a now-abandoned Trump Tower in Baku, Trump partnered with an Azerbaijani businessman and then-government official that may be tied to the Iranian Revolutionary Guard.
 Originally announced in 2014, the planned development stalled and was removed from Trump’s hotel portfolio website after the Azerbaijani economy crashed.
-Trump nevertheless earned more than $320,000 in management fees for the property in the year leading up to financial disclosure filing.
-Midway through December, the Azerbaijani Embassy hosted an event at Trump’s hotel in Washington, D.C.
+Trump nevertheless earned more than $320,000 in management fees for the property in the year leading up to May 2016 financial disclosure filing.
+Midway through December 2016, the Azerbaijani Embassy hosted an event at Trump’s hotel in Washington, D.C.
 The day after, Trump lawyer Alan Garten said the organization was canceling its licensing deal with the Baku property.
 Trump reported no income from the dissolved Baku project in his 2017 disclosure.